-- 1. Select the Multi-instance icon at the start of the lane.
+- 1. Select the Multi-instance

 - 2. Right-click and select Rename.

 - 3. Type a new name in the text box.

 Debug a multi-instance step

 In an actual run, the multiple instances run concurrently, but when you test them in the debugger, they are executed serially.
 While this means that you are not testing under actual conditions, it does allow you to examine how long it takes each instance to finish.